 - The CACUSS Conference has no official dress code.
 Conference wear can generally be described as “office casual”.
 Most people wear shirts/slacks; a few choose to wear suits/dresses, especially if they are presenting.
 Dress lightly, but bring along a jacket in case it gets chilly or starts to rain.
 Overall, make sure that you dress comfortably and confidently.

 - Some spending money for breakfasts and the evenings out.
 Most major banks will have ATMs or branches near the Convention Centre.

 - The conference banquet is semi-formal, so bring one snazzy outfit.

-- There are great activities all day and evening, so don’t expect to get a lot of extra work done.
+- A laptop of tablet, if you'd like.
+There are great activities all day and evening, so don’t expect to get a lot of extra work done.
 You will have Wi-Fi access throughout the conference.

 - A re-useable mug and/or water bottle.

 - Business cards if you have them.
 If you have any special handouts/materials from your institution to show other people, bring those too!